 How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 What follows is an explanation of the primary advantages of rent-to-own lease agreements—for both tenants and landlords—as well as some practical advice for renters who are considering this option.
+In these agreements, both the seller (landlord) and the buyer (tenant) have specific roles and obligations to fulfill for a successful transaction.

 Rent-to-Own Lease Agreements: The Basics

 Buying a home through traditional channels is the same whether you use a real estate agent or negotiate directly with the home owner.
 After the owner accepts your offer, your broker negotiates with lenders to find the best financing available to you based on your credit score, the amount of money you are able to use as a down payment, and other factors.
+Rent-to-own agreements work by allowing tenants to pay an option fee and monthly payments, which can include rent credits, to build equity and set aside money toward eventually buying the home during a specified rental period.

 Once you sign the necessary paperwork, you become the official property owner, the title transfers to your name, and you are now responsible for both maintenance and the payment of property tax.
+It is important that the agreement includes the property's street address and legal description to ensure accurate identification and legal documentation.

 Likewise, renting a home usually follows the same basic format.
 You sign a lease agreement stipulating that you will pay your landlord a certain amount of money each month and abide by certain conditions set forth in this document, and the landlord generally pays for maintenance and holds a security deposit against any damages you cause while living in the property.